 Best Fast-Acting Pool Shock

 Customers praised this pool shock formula, stating it was strong, fast-acting, and long-lasting.
-However, some customers we found did have to use multiple packages to treat their entire pool.
+However, some customer reviews I read mentioned that they did have to use multiple packages to treat their entire pool.

 Best Liquid Pool Shock

-Customers we found were impressed with how easy this pool shock was to use and how quickly it cleared debris from their pool.
+I found that customers were impressed with how easy this pool shock was to use and how quickly it cleared debris from their pool.
 Others liked that it was tightly wrapped and did not leak out easily from the jug.
 On the other hand, some customers had issues with the weakness of the shock, claiming that it required at least a quarter of the bottle to work effectively.
 Several other customers also felt this product was overpriced for what it provided.

 Best Water Clarifier

 Those who gave this product positive reviews said that it was able to clean even the dirtiest of pools.
 They also mentioned it working in pools of various sizes.
-However, we noted that dissatisfied customers thought that the formula was watery and the instructions were difficult to follow.
+However, I found that dissatisfied customers thought that the formula was watery and the instructions were difficult to follow.

 Pool shock comes in liquid, granular, or tablet form and use one of three active ingredients to remove cloudy water: